levidxyz/ZapTrelloToWIP/README.md

 Within 15 minutes, they **automatically** appear in your todo list in **WIP**.

 ### Why 15 minutes?
-Well, thats how often Zaps run to check for a trigger (new Trello cards in this case).
-Which means usually your todos will show up in less than that time.
+That's how often Zaps will check for a trigger (i.e. new Trello card).
+Which means usually your todos will appear in *less* than that time.

-I wouldn't worry about it, unless you're creating super tiny *micro* todos that you're completing just a few minutes after creating.
+I wouldn't worry about it, unless you're creating *micro* todos that you want to mark as complete just a few minutes after creating them.

 ---
 #### Happy making!